Basilica of Saint Nicholas, Bari: Treasures

 The Basilica houses one of the most noteworthy Romanesque sculptural works of southern Italy, a cathedra (bishop's throne) finished in the late eleventh century for Elias.
 There are precious mosaic pavements in the crypt and presbytery.
 The ciborium, the most ancient in the region, is also decorated with mosaic; it has four columns with foliage, animals and mythological figures.
 The crypt, with 26 columns sporting capitals in Byzantine and Romanesque style, houses the relics of Saint Nicholas.

 In the church there is a 16th-century Renaissance tomb of Bona Sforza, Queen of Poland, made from marble.
 The Museum of the Basilica has valuable works of art, including a collection of twelfth-century candelabras donated by King Charles I of Anjou.

-The church was restored in the late thirteenth century, in 1456 and in the seventeenth century.
-In the twentieth-century restoration, most of the Baroque additions were removed, leaving only the gilded wooden ceiling, enframing canvases by Carlo De Rosa.
+The church was restored in the late 13th century, in 1456 and in the 17th century.
+In the 20th-century restoration, most of the Baroque additions were removed, leaving only the gilded wooden ceiling, enframing canvases by Carlo De Rosa.

 Feast days

-December 6 is Saint Nicholas Day, the main feast day of Saint Nicholas.
+6 December is Saint Nicholas Day, the main feast day of Saint Nicholas.
 On this day, it is traditional for the clergy of the basilica to lower a flask into the subterranean tomb of Saint Nicholas to extract some of the myrrh which is believed to exude from the relics.
 Containers of this myrrh are sent all over the world, and believers have reported numerous miracles as a result of being anointed with it.
-For those Orthodox Churches which follow the traditional Julian Calendar, December 6 falls on December 19 of the Gregorian Calendar, so there will actually be two celebrations of the same holy day: one according to the New Calendar (December 6) and one according to the Old Calendar (December 19).
+For those Orthodox Churches which follow the traditional Julian Calendar, 6 December falls on 19 December of the Gregorian Calendar, so there will actually be two celebrations of the same holy day: one according to the New Calendar (6 December) and one according to the Old Calendar (19 December).
 Both are celebrated with great solemnity at Bari.

-May 9 (May 22) is celebrated annually in the Russian Orthodox Church as the feast day of the "Translation of the Relics of Saint Nicholas from Myra to Bari".
+9 May (22 May) is celebrated annually in the Russian Orthodox Church as the feast day of the "Translation of the Relics of Saint Nicholas from Myra to Bari".

 Pilgrimages to the basilica from Eastern Europe have increased dramatically since the fall of the Iron Curtain, not only for the feast days, but throughout the year.